anmho/fabflix/README.md

 |Additional Performance Functionality|Have a Checkout button for every page after login; if the user clicks it, it will jump to the shopping cart page	| Mehmet Nadi|
 |Additional Performance Functionality|Have an "Add to Cart button" for each movie in the Movie List Page and each Single Movie Page; Indicate success/failure for a user click.| Mehmet Nadi|
 |Extra Credit	|Show efforts to beautify the page and table using CSS and JavaScript	| Mehmet Nadi, Andrew Ho|

+### Substring matching design
+Add a where clause to the sql query if `title` query param is not null.
+Like this
+`...WHERE title LIKE '%?'%'...`
+The `title` query param is then parameterized into the query to prevent sql injection using a `PreparedStatement`.
+Then the query is executed.